Larry O'Neill

 Specialties

-Air-sea interactions, satellite meteorology and oceanography, atmospheric boundary layer and ocean mixed layer dynamics, Pacific Northwest and North Pacific weather, ocean, and climate variability.
+Air-sea interaction and its role in climate variability, satellite meteorology and oceanography, atmospheric boundary layer and ocean mixed layer dynamics, Pacific Northwest and North Pacific weather, ocean, and climate variability.

 Current Research